-I don’t know, when we’re faced with the tragedies, acts of hatred and violence on a daily basis as we are right now, you start to think that no, it’s not too much to ask at all.
+I don’t know, when we’re faced with tragedies, acts of hatred, and violence on a daily basis as we are right now, you start to think that no, it’s not too much to ask at all.

 Does it mean you get rid of your belongings and go live in a monastery?
 Maybe for some.
 But have you ever asked yourself what it would look like if you allowed your life to stand for something you believe in?

 What would have to change for you to feel happy, alive, and on purpose?
 What would it take for you to say yes to a life where you “get” to do things rather than “have” to do things?
 A life that you’re proud of?

 Here are 5 habits to help you start living your purpose, and quite possibly to make an impact in this world that speaks to your soul:

 I heard a line in a movie once that summed this one up beautifully: “Why are you trying so hard to fit in when you were born to stand out?”
 There is no other person on Earth exactly like you.
 Embrace it.
 Own it!
 Stop trying to blend with the boring.
 You have unique talents and gifts that only you can bring to the world.
 Embrace your heart, your passions, and your quirks.
 Never let someone shame you into believing you are less than extraordinary!
 Discover what your genius really is and you’ll discover your true self.

 We’re used to fast; we like instant gratification – and that’s the world we live in.
 It’s hard to find time to slow down and just BE.
 When is the last time you permitted yourself to be engrossed in a conversation?
 Or so involved in a moment that you lose track of time?